MojosBeans100/MS4-spaceport/TESTING.md

 ## Overview of automated testing
-Basic automated testing was undertaken for the some of the main CRUD functions of the website.
-The Skywatch API requests added complexity to this.
+Basic automated testing was undertaken for the some of the main CRUD functions of the website, using Django unittest.

+The Skywatch API requests added complexity to automated testing.
 Some research into the Mock/Patch function was undertaken, but the developer felt it was beyond their technical level to implement these functions at this point in the diploma.
 Functions which did not make a request to the API were tested.

+For testing, the Heroku database in Settings was commented out for the user to use the local Django database.
+The [views.py](spaceport/test_views.py) and [models.py](spaceport/test_models.py) files were tested with automated testing.
+Testing coverage is not 100%, but thorough manual testing was undertaken to ensure website functionality.

 # Manual Testing
 ## User Story 1